oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/model-in-image.md

 If you don’t see the `weblogic-deploy.zip` file, then you missed a step in the [prerequisites](#image-creation-prerequisites).

-Now, you use the Image Tool to create a container image named `model-in-image:WLS-v1` with a `FROM` clause that references a base WebLogic image.
+Now, you use the Image Tool to create an image named `model-in-image:WLS-v1` with a `FROM` clause that references a base WebLogic image.
 You’ve already set up this tool during the prerequisite steps.

 Run the following commands to create the model image and verify that it worked: